120 Ml Water To Cups

 Q1: Is it okay to use a regular drinking cup instead of a measuring cup for conversions?

 A1: No, it is not recommended.
-Regular drinking cups vary significantly in size, leading to significant inaccuracies in your measurements.
+That's why regular drinking cups vary significantly in size, leading to significant inaccuracies in your measurements.
 Always use a standardized measuring cup.

 Q2: What is the difference between a US cup and a metric cup?